Slater and Gordon training contracts

 Want to begin an exciting career at one of the UK’s leading, consumer law firms?
 At Slater and Gordon, we're constantly looking for emerging talent in the field of law.

-Slater and Gordon’s training contract scheme is now open for our 2022 and 2023 intakes and we’re looking for trainees to work across the following areas of law:
+Our training contract applications are currently closed and will re-open in the final quarter of 2023 and we will be looking for trainees to work across the following areas of law:

 - Specialist personal injury